Italy accuses NGO migrant ship of dumping toxic waste

 The public prosecutor’s office in Catania, Sicily, said it believed crew on the Aquarius, and its sister ship VOS Prudence, had illegally dumped potentially dangerous medical waste among ordinary rubbish between January, 2017 and May, 2018.

-It said in a statement 24,000 kg (52,900 lb) of suspect waste, including potentially hazardous medical matter, was handed over to local authorities at 11 ports in Italy.
+It said in a statement 24,000 kg (52,900 lb) of suspect waste, including potentially hazardous medical matter, was handed over to local authorities at several ports in Italy avoiding costly safe disposal procedures.

+Such material included migrants’ clothes, food and “infectious sanitary waste”, it added.

+The prosecutors said the ship operators knew the migrants’ clothes could transmit viruses contracted during their journeys.
+They added that cases of scabies, HIV, meningitis and respiratory infections had been found amongst the migrants.

 By failing to declare possibly dangerous materials, the ships’ operators avoided about 460,000 euros ($526,000) of waste disposal costs, prosecutors said.
 They ordered that this sum be immediately frozen in the accounts of the charities.

-Some 24 people, including two Italian shipping agents, have been placed under preliminary investigation in the case, prosecutors said.
+Some 24 people, including two Italian shipping agents and the Russian captain of the Aquarius, have been placed under investigation in the case, prosecutors said.

 MSF and SOS Mediterranee, which works alongside MSF, said they had always followed standard procedures when disposing of waste after trips looking for migrants off the coast of Libya.